5 Guitar Warm Up Exercises That Make You A Better Guitarist

 Simply ask yourself: “How can you make your warmup drill more challenging (without playing fast)?”Check out these ideas for some cool drills you can warm up with (and improve your creativity at the same time):

-Guitar Warm up Tip #4
+Guitar Warm Up Exercises Tip #4

 You should become a better guitar player even while warming up.
 “How is that even possible?”, you may ask.